-Azrieli Akko Offices - In June 2019, a permit was received for the addition of two office floors above the mall and the addition of parking spaces and the work is nearing completion.
+Azrieli Akko Offices - In June 2019, a permit was received for the addition of two office floors above the mall and the addition of parking spaces.
+In June 2021, the project received a Form 4.

 Azrieli Town, Tel Aviv - The land, the area of which is approx. 10,000 sqm, was purchased in October 2012 and construction commenced in September 2016.
-In December 2020, a Form 4 was received for the car parks, the office tower in the area of approx. 50,000 sqm and the retail space in the area of approx. 4,000 sqm that are expected to be populated upon completion of the residential tower that will consist of approx. 210 apartments for lease, which is under construction.
-As of the Report Release Date, the Company signed agreements for the lease-up of almost 100% of the leasable space of the offices in the project and the lease-up of the offices in the project has ended.
+In December 2020, a Form 4 was received for the car parks, the office tower in the area of approx. 50,000 sqm (populated almost in its entirety) and the retail space in the area of approx. 4,000 sqm that are expected to be populated upon completion of the residential tower that will consist of approx. 210 apartments for lease, which is under construction.
+As of the Report Release Date, the Company signed agreements for the lease-up of almost 100% of the leasable space of the offices in the project.
 The project is located in proximity to the train stations in central Tel Aviv and to the light rail station in the future, and the Emek Bracha Bridge, which is planned to be built in the area, will connect the eastern side of the city with the city center through the project.